 Mordecai was in the right place at the right time to learn of a plot to kill the king.
 Esther continued to demonstrate her humbleness by giving credit to Mordecai and Mordecai is in position to be favored by God.

 The plot was investigated and the men were executed.
 The king was made aware of all of this and you can imagine how thankful he was for Mordecai.
-Behind the scenes, the hand of God is at work to protect His people.
-The same is true for us today as He looks after His children even when we don't see what He is doing sometimes.
+Behind the scenes, the hand of God is at work to protect his people.
+The same is true for us today as He looks after His children even when we don't see what he is doing sometimes.

 Read about what we do with the data we gather and the rules you agree to by using this website in our privacy policy.